kundajelab/phantompeakqualtools/README.txt

 You can run the program on multiple datasets in parallel and append all the quality information to the same <outFile> for a summary analysis.

 NSC values range from a minimum of 1 to larger positive numbers.
 1.1 is the critical threshold.
-Datasets with NSC values much less than 1.1 (< 1.08) tend to have low signal to noise.
+Datasets with NSC values much less than 1.1 (< 1.05) tend to have low signal to noise or few peaks (this could be biological eg.a factor that truly binds only a few sites in a particular tissue type OR it could be due to poor quality)

 RSC values range from 0 to larger positive values.
 1 is the critical threshold.
 RSC values significantly lower than 1 (< 0.8) tend to have low signal to noise.
+The low scores can be due to failed and poor quality ChIP, low read sequence quality and hence lots of mismappings, shallow sequencing depth (significantly below saturation) or a combination of these.
+Like the NSC, datasets with few binding sites (< 200) which is biologically justifiable also show low RSC scores.

 Qtag is a thresholded version of RSC.

 (2) Peak calling